Women's Empowerment Principles

 Lance Uggla, chairman and CEO, joined the CEO Action for Diversity and Inclusion pledge on behalf of IHS Markit, committing to make our workplace a trusting places to have conversations about diversity and inclusion, share best—and unsuccessful—practices, and to implement and expand unconscious bias education to all colleagues.

 Pride@IHSMarkit is a network of global groups open to all employees with the aim to create a culture and a company that that is welcoming and inclusive for LGBTQ/LGBT+ employees.
-Their remit, both internal and external, is to engage with partner networks, clients and the communities around us.
-In 2017, we launched a company-wide LGBTQ Ally program.
-An ally can be anyone who supports the LGBTQ community.
+Their remit, both internal and external, is to engage with partner networks, clients and our communities.